Information Literacy (IL)

 - educate students in proper use, evaluation and application of print and electronic resources

 - support research assignments and the College's curriculum, academic and special programs by focused library instruction

 - teach students the ethical use of information sources

 We offer one-hour Information Literacy sessions, which are specifically tailored to the research assignment or project.
 These techniques are equally applicable to both general education and upper division courses in meeting the accreditation and discipline-specific standards compiled by CUNY's Library Information Literacy Advisory Council (LILAC).
-(At present, LILAC is working on CUNY's own in response to Gen Ed reform).
-The sessions are taught by library faculty, many of whom have a subject specialty in a given area.
+The sessions are taught by library faculty, many of whom have a subject specialty in a given area or areas.
 Sessions are held in the Library IL Computer Lab (AC-3G09), computer labs in Classroom Building, and Smartrooms in Academic Core Building.

 1. Submit your online request form at least one week in advance.